-Your body and your mind are not separate entities - they are you.
+Your body and your mind are not separate entities - they are one, they are you.
 So in order to relax the mind, noticing and allowing the body to relax is essential.
-In pregnancy yoga we're often focused on the journey towards birth; and rightly so as being mentally and physically prepared for labour has great benefits.
-Often yoga or antenatal teachers will talk about the importance of relaxing the pelvic floor - a place that we're more used to training to hold in, stopping us from going to the toilet* at unwanted points as well as during sex.
-These are useful bodily functions, but as with all muscles - a balance is what we need.
+In pregnancy yoga we're often focused on the journey towards birth; and rightly so as being mentally and physically prepared for labour has great benefits in terms of feeling more relaxed, physically prepared and confident.
+This naturally takes us to the importance of relaxing the pelvic floor - a place that we're more used to training to upwards and in; stopping us from going to the toilet at unwanted moments* as well as using during sex.
+These are useful and necessary bodily functions, but as with all muscles - a balance is what we need.
 Wouldn't it be tiring to go round with your biceps tight all day long?

 So how can you learn to relax your pelvic floor?
 If you've heard a midwife or doula talk about the gloriously named 'Sphinter Law' (the name's Law, Sphincter Law) you might have got the idea that there's a connection between the jaw and the pelvic floor and that tension help in the one are affect the other.
 Here's what Ina May Gaskin says about what she (and many other midwives) have observed: